socomsystems/documentation/admin_manual/installation/selinux_configuration.rst

  restorecon -Rv '/var/www/html/nextcloud/'

-If you uninstall Nextcloud you need to remove the Nextcloud directory labels.
+If you uninstall cyfrSpaces you need to remove the cyfrSpaces directory labels.
 To do this execute the following commands as root after uninstalling Nextcloud::

  semanage fcontext -d '/var/www/html/nextcloud/data(/.*)?'